-Start taking Microgynon 30 on the day of removal of the ring but at the latest when the next application would have been due.
+Start taking Microgynon 30 ED on the day of removal of the ring but at the latest when the next application would have been due.

-Changing from a progestogen only pill ('minipill'):
+Changing from a progestogen- only pill ('minipill'):

-Stop taking the minipill on any day and start taking Microgynon 30 at the same time the day after your last minipill.
+Stop taking the minipill on any day and start taking Microgynon 30 ED at the same time the next day.